Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Ole Miss Stats and Trends

-- The Rebels have been underdogs by 3 points or more one time this year and have not covered the spread once.
+- In Ole Miss' seven games this year, it has four wins against the spread.

-- Ole Miss' games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).
+- The Rebels have yet to cover the spread this year when underdogs by 3 points or more.

-- When Ole Miss totals more than 342 yards, the team is 4-1 against the spread and 6-0 overall.
+- Ole Miss' games this season have eclipsed the over/under three times in six opportunities (50%).

-- This season the Rebels have five turnovers, one fewer than the Tigers have takeaways (6).
+- In games that Ole Miss amasses over 342.0 yards, the team is 4-1 against the spread and 6-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.